Preparing for Transition

 Allow time for an admission decision to be made as the application review process varies by college.
 Check your student email account regularly for an admission decision directly from the college.

-Step Six: Meet with your new college/advisor
+Step Seven: Meet with your new college/advisor

 It is strongly recommended that you meet with an academic advisor for your new major/program at the earliest date possible.
 Some colleges will allow you to schedule an individual advising appointment, while others will require that you attend an orientation.

-Step Seven: Attend transfer/transition welcome event
+Step Eight: Attend transfer/transition welcome event

 This event coordinated by the Transfer and Transition Advising Center provides an orientation to the Uptown campus.
 During these events, you will learn more about resources, hear from public safety, take a tour of campus, meet other transfer students, and, on full days, meet with your college.
 Participants often feel more connected to campus and ready to start their first semester.